OCA/l10n-brazil/l10n_br_resource/README.rst

 Known issues / Roadmap
 ======================

-[ Enumerate known caveats and future potential improvements.
-  It is mostly intended for end-users, and can also help potential new contributors discovering new features to implement. ]

 1. Remove pybrasil from dependencies;
 2. Review parent_id many2one field to handle better relation with Odoo core;